 Independent study and research, directed by a member of the Philosophy faculty in the Department of Philosophy and Religion and a member of another department appropriate to the topic selected by the student.
-Prerequisites: PHL 2800 and completion of six semester hours of Honors work below the 4000 level.
+Prerequisites: six semester hours of Honors work below the 4000 level.

 PHL 4549.
-Seminar (3).F.
+Seminar (3).F;S.

 An intensive study of special problems, topics, or issues related to the study of philosophy.
 The subject matter of this course will vary and barring duplication of subject matter, a student may repeat the course for credit.
-Prerequisites: PHL 2800 and one additional course in philosophy or consent of the instructor.
+Prerequisite: Six semester hours in PHL courses at or above the 2000 level or consent of the instructor.
 [Dual-listed with PHL 5649.]
 Dual-listed courses require senior standing; juniors may enroll with permission of the department.